schlotg/angular-rollup-boilerplate/README.md

 There are many built in commands in package.json:scripts.
 I am a big fan of using npm's built in task running functionality so I have avoided using Gulp or Grunt.
 Life is so much simpler if you only use one package manager, so all the packages are managed by npm.
 If your not familiar with using npm as a task runner.
 You can execute anyone of the commands in package.json:scripts by typing 'npm run <command>' .
 Here is a quick summary of the current commands:

-- test: Launch the testing framework (comming soon)
+- test: Launch the testing framework (coming soon)
 - build-vendor: Builds the vendor bundle
 - build-prod-vendor: Builds the vendor bundle but also minifies it and stores the result in prod/
 - build-app: Builds the app bundle